 Give the soil attention

 Give your soil some attention and make sure it’s a healthy growing space even throughout winter.
-That means not only removing unwanted matter but also adding beneficial nutrients such as winter manure (don’t forget to turn it), applying small amounts of fertiliser and ‘good’ bacteria that your plants will love come next spring when you’re sowing and growing.
+That means not only removing unwanted matter but also adding beneficial nutrients such as winter manure (don’t forget to turn it), or a soil enhancer that your plants will love come next spring when you’re sowing and growing.

 Remove old plants